hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

     - Security pipeline
     - Dependency collection (SBOM)
     - Compliance checks (job: `scs-check-all`)
-* The results of the compliace checks are collected by the compliance monitor
+* The results of the compliance checks are collected by the compliance monitor
     - Failures are not immediately reported to avoid false positives
     - Instead case is reviewed by responsible engineer and reported to cloud provider
         * This avoids spurious (non-reproducible) failures to display non-compliance
-        * It also givess CSPs an opportunity to get back into compliance quickly
+        * It also gives CSPs an opportunity to get back into compliance quickly
         * Compliance engineer has also access to detailed log files
     * Curated results at: <https://compliance.sovereignit.cloud/page/table>
     * These are also mirrored at the docs page